KamyNz/pydaycali2023-mlops-/README.md

 - [Run cells of Jupyter Notebook in repo](./use_case/notebook/MLflow_Local.ipynb)

 ## Key Audience
-- Data science teams looking to take their first steps on enhance ML processes
+- Data science teams looking to take their first steps in enhancing ML processes
 - Individuals with a Data Scientist role
 - Individuals with a Data Engineer role
 - Individuals with an ML Engineer role